-In order to become licensed to practice pharmacy in the state of Georgia, 1500 hours of internship must be earned as a pharmacy intern under the immediate supervision of a pharmacist.
-Credit for internship may be received only after a student has been licensed by the Georgia State Board of Pharmacy as a pharmacy intern.
+In order to become licensed to practice pharmacy in the state of Georgia, 1500 hours of internship must be earned as a pharmacy intern; credit for internship may be received only after a student has been licensed by the Georgia State Board of Pharmacy as a pharmacy intern.
 Application for a pharmacy intern license can only be made once a student has enrolled in a college of pharmacy.
-Students are encouraged to satisfy internship requirements during the summers.
-A total of 1000 hours of internship credit will be awarded for work performed while registered for academic credit in the Doctor of Pharmacy clerkships.
 An intern license is required for participation in all patient care experiences.

 The Georgia Board of Pharmacy, 2 Peachtree Street, NW, Atlanta, GA 30303 (Phone: (404) 651-8000), must be contacted in order to receive an intern license.
-Applications can be obtained from the Board of Pharmacy website at georgia.gov.
+Applications can be obtained from the Board of Pharmacy website at gbp.georgia.gov.